Bridge of Spies (soundtrack)

 Bridge of Spies (Original Motion Picture Soundtrack) is the soundtrack to the Steven Spielberg-directed historical drama film Bridge of Spies, released by Hollywood Records, alongside the film on October 16, 2015.
 It is the second Spielberg film not to be scored by John Williams after The Color Purple (1985).
-The film was scored by Thomas Newman, who replaced Williams in March 2015, due to health complications.
+The film was composed and conducted by Thomas Newman, who replaced Williams in March 2015, due to health complications.
 The score was critically acclaimed and received nominations for Academy Award for Best Original Score and BAFTA Award for Best Film Music in 2016.

 Background

 In March 2015, Spielberg's regular collaborator John Williams was set to compose the score for the film.
 However, Williams exited from the project two weeks later, citing health issues, and was replaced by Thomas Newman; John Williams would however score for The BFG.

 While Newman worked with several directors in his two-decade long career, he felt working with Spielberg was a "little intimidating" and further said "You sit with him in a room, and you're playing something — a piece of music.
 And you trust how he responds.
 And so I would just try to get those feelings that evoked that in him.
 His instincts are pretty unerring.
 It was very clear, but it was never doctrinaire, it was never dogmatic at all.
 I think he was very interested in getting into the creative heart of anyone he collaborates with."

 The score consisted of piano cues layered with string motifs, implementing many of his previous scores, but also met Spielberg's aesthetic on its own terms, favoring "big, unembarrassed emotions and moments of uncynical beauty".